Uriopass/Stacklang/README.md

 ### Stack manipulations

-Theses operator only manipulate the stack and don't add additional data
+These operators only manipulate the stack and don't add any additional data

 | Operator    | Name          | i   |  o  | Description                                                 | Example
 | :---------: | :------------:| :-: | :-: | :---------------------------------------------------------: | :-----: